Boris Johnson wants to reopen Britain’s schools in a week. Parents, teachers and local officials are pushing back.

 Teachers and their unions are urging caution.
 The unions say their members are bewildered by government plans, such as they are.
 Why not delay for a few weeks, asked Kevin Courtney, a leader of the National Education Union.

-Nor does it appear that Johnson has won over the most important constituency: Worried parents.
+Nor does it appear that Johnson has won over the most important constituency: worried parents.

-Justine Roberts, the founder of Mumsnet, a parenting website in Britain, said “many parents are seriously reluctant to send their children back to school.”
+Justine Roberts, the founder of Mumsnet, a parenting website in Britain, said, “Many parents are seriously reluctant to send their children back to school.”

 “Our users are worried about children passing on the virus within households, in the wider community and to school staff,” she said.

-The government plans to start with a partial reopening of elementary schools, inviting back students in the equivalent of kindergarten, grade one and grade six, which is the final year of primary school, as it’s known in the U.K.
+The government plans to start with a partial reopening of elementary schools, inviting back students in the equivalent of kindergarten, grade one and grade six, which is the final year of primary school, as it’s known in the United Kingdom.

 Roberts said that there is “some sympathy” for the rationale behind starting with the older students, “to help those children with the transition to secondary school.”
 But the plan to resume classes for younger children is “causing bafflement and some anger, and a suspicion that decisions are being driven by the need to get people back to work.”